kahleeeb3/SignBot_Deploy/README.md

 ﻿# SignBot_Deploy
 SignBot_Deploy is a real-time gesture recognition system that processes webcam input and makes directional predictions using deep learning models (including COSMOS).
-This README will guide you through setting up the environment, downloading pretrained models, and running the demo.
+This README will guide you through setting up the environment, downloading pre-trained models, and running the demo.

 ---